 - What is the origin of particle masses?

 - Why does the Universe contain more matter than anti-matter?

 - What is the nature of the dark components of the Universe?

-The common goal of these individual sections of PRISMA+ is to study fundamental forces and symmetries, exploring their connections with the existence of new particles, the internal structure of ordinary (luminous) matter, and the nature of dark matter and its interactions with the visible sector.
-Moreover, PRISMA+ can draw upon the local existing expertise in numerical methods and high-performance computing.
+To provide answers to these questions, research at PRISMA+ comprises five main interconnected research areas.
+The common goal of these individual sections of PRISMA+ is to study fundamental forces and symmetries, exploring their connections with the existence of new particles, the internal structure of ordinary (luminous) matter, and the nature of dark matter as well as its interactions with the visible sector.

 At JGU the hallmark of research on fundamental constituents of matter and their interactions is the broad variety of complementary methods that are employed to provide answers to these questions, among them:

 - accelerator-based experiments

 - precision spectroscopy and magnetometry, as well as experiments using atom and ion traps

 - reactor-based experiments with cold and ultra-cold neutrons

 - theoretical precision calculations and model building